 Montel started their journey to the cloud about four years ago when they switched to Office 365.
 Even though Office 365 gave Montel a lift and worked very well for them, they still had issues related to the setup and maintenance of their new employees’ laptops.

-To set up a new computer for an employee working at the office in Berlin, they first had to look for a laptop with a German keyboard layout, and then have it delivered to their offices in Oslo.
+To set up a new computer for an employee working at the Berlin office, they first had to look for a laptop with a German keyboard layout and then have it delivered to their offices in Oslo.
 They then had to configure it to match their policies and add it to their local domain before shipping it to Berlin.
 And the user could often struggle to log in the first time because they first had to connect to Montel’s network in Oslo using VPN to get in contact with the local domain server, Tørnby explains.

 Increased flexibility to the employees

 Their next step was, therefore, to look for ways of simplifying this.
-They decided to switch to the Best Place to Work solution because it worked well with their existing Office 365 and Microsoft OneDrive.
+They decided to switch to the Cloud Workforce solution because it worked well with their existing Office 365 and Microsoft OneDrive.
 After the switch, the configuration process has changed completely:

 – Now we tell our employees, wherever they are, to just go and get a computer with the following specs, go home, fire it up, and choose “log in with your company account” and everything is handled, Tørnby says.